I love events.

 Most companies execute an event marketing strategy that involves face-to-face interaction.
 Event organizers book a venue, and attendees have to physically get themselves to that location.

 Online webinars are a different type of event.
-They enable any person living anywhere in the world to participate at the exact same time.
-(Although, depending on time zone differences, you may not always want to!)
+Businesses who decide to create and host a webinar give any person living anywhere in the world to participate at the exact same time.
+(Although, depending on time zone differences, people may not always want to!)

 Take a look at this image: